 What Is It?

 Uterine fibroids are common non-cancerous (benign) growths that develop in the muscular wall of the uterus.
-Twenty to 40 percent of women age 35 and older have uterine fibroids of significant size.
-They can range in size from very tiny (a quarter of an inch) to larger than a cantaloupe.
-While fibroids do not always cause symptoms, they can lead to pelvic pain or pressure, or heavy or prolonged menstrual bleeding for some women.
-Typically, uterine fibroids are first diagnosed during a gynecological internal exam and the presence of fibroids is confirmed using imaging such as ultrasound, CT, or MRI.
+Twenty to forty percent of women age 35 and older have uterine fibroids of significant size.
+While fibroids do not always cause symptoms, they can lead to heavy or prolonged menstrual bleeding, pelvic pain, abdominal bloating or urinary frequency for some women.

 How Do I Prep For The Procedure?